-A Complete Guide to WPForms
+A Complete Guide to WPForms in WordPress

-How to Create a Form in WPForms
+How Do You Create a Form in WPForms?

-It also helps to decide what kind of form you want to create.
-For example, you may need a contact form, a support form, a feedback form, or a lead or inquiry form.
+Before building your form, make sure WPForms is installed and activated on your WordPress site.
+It also helps to decide what kind of form you want to create, a contact form, a support form, a feedback form, or a lead enquiry form.
+Starting with a clear goal makes the setup easier.

 Install & Activate WPForms Plugin